arkadiuszmakarenko/RISKYMSX/README.md

 The firmware can be programmed into the RISKYMSX cartridge using the MounRiverStudio IDE and a WCH-LinkE programmer, or using the WCHISPTool_CMD and a USB Type A to Type A cable.

+> [!NOTE]
+> It has been observed that the WCH-LinkE programmer method is more reliable than the WCHISPTool_CMD method when flashing a chip for the first time.

+Choose the option that better suits you.

 ##### Programming the firmware using the WCH-LinkE programmer

+Using the WCH-LinkE allows to program a .HEX firmware file to the CH32V30xVCT6.

 1. Connect the WCH-LinkE programmer and RISKYMSX cartridge